How much does it cost to put a dog or cat to sleep in the UK?

 Median £790 across 10 real prices

-Bite abscesses are one of the most common reasons cats that go outdoors end up at the vet, often flaring as a painful swelling seemingly overnight.
+Bite abscesses are one of the most common reasons cats that go outdoors end up at the vet, often flaring as a painful swelling that seems to appear overnight.

 Arthritis is far more common in older cats than many owners realise, often showing up as a cat that no longer jumps onto the windowsill or grooms as well as it used to.